syxanash/intercom-assignment/README.md

 # Intercom code test

 A code challenge sent by Intercom for the hiring process.
+As mentioned by Intercom, the solution could be shared on platforms such as GitHub so I've decided show my idea of how to solve this problem.

 ## Specification